fnanni-0/poh-deposit-recoverer/README.md

-searcher-sponsored-tx
+poh-deposit-recoverer
 =======================
 This repository contains a simple Flashbots "searcher" for submitting a transaction from an `executor` account, but paying for the transaction from a `sponsor` account.
 This is accomplished by submitting a Flashbots transaction bundle, with the first "sponsor" transaction paying the "executor" wallet in ETH, followed by a series of `executor` transactions that spend this newly received ETH on gas fees.

-We hope you will use this repository as an example of how to integrate Flashbots into your own Flashbot searcher (bot).
 For more information, see the [Flashbots Searcher Quick Start](https://docs.flashbots.net/flashbots-auction/searchers/quick-start/)

 Use case
 ========
-The use case for this multi-transaction setup is to make calls from an account that has a compromised private key.
-Since transferring in any ETH to this compromised wallet will immediately be swept by bots that monitor that account, transferring in funds will also give any attacker the ability to withdraw tokens that are held by that account.
+The use case for this multi-transaction setup is to recover the submission deposit made by a compromised account to the Proof of Humanity registry (see https://app.proofofhumanity.id).

 Using this searcher, you can create a bundle of transaction that execute against the compromised account, spending ETH that was received in the same block.